How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 Figma Preparation

-I created a UI using the Material 3 Design Kit.
+I created the UI using the Material 3 Design Kit.

-Components placed more than once have different Styles and States.
+For components placed more than once, I varied the Styles and States.

 1. App Bar